{{ summaryHeading }}

 Introduction

-Schengen rolling 180-day window with past stay segments, a planned stay, and a 90-day cap
+Rolling 180-day Schengen window with past stay days, planned stay days, and the 90-day cap

 How to Use This Tool:

-1. Choose a Scenario preset if you want an editable example, or use Blank ledger for a fresh travel log.
+1. Choose a Scenario preset only if you want an editable example.
+Pick Blank ledger before entering a real itinerary from passport stamps, bookings, or border records.

 4. Set the Control date.
-Use today for a current check, a past date for an audit, or a future date for planning.
+Use today for a current audit, a past date to reconstruct a border-control question, or the first planned travel date when testing a future entry.

-6. Keep Standard 90 days for normal short stays.
-Use a custom day limit only for a local what-if check, not as visa advice.
+6. Keep Standard 90 days for the normal Schengen rule.
+The custom limit is only a local what-if setting and does not change the legal short-stay limit.

 Interpreting Results:

-Days used in window counts Schengen presence in the 180-day period ending on the control date.
-Days remaining subtracts that count from the active limit.
+Days used in window is the current count for the 180-day period ending on the control date.
+Days remaining on control date subtracts that count from the active limit, so it is useful for a same-day audit but not enough for a whole future itinerary.

 Technical Details: